-Running Start at NTPS
+Running Start at North Thurston High School

-Running Start is a state-wide program created by the Washington State Legislature that allows qualified high school juniors and seniors to enroll at the local colleges to fulfill high school graduation requirements and earn college credit.
+Running Start is a state-wide program created by the Washington State Legislature that allows qualified high school juniors and seniors to enroll at the local colleges to fulfill high school graduation requirements and earn college credit at the same time.
 A placement test will determine if they qualify for college-level course enrollment.
-While enrolled in High School concurrently earning college credit while working towards High School graduation, students can potentially earn their Associate Degree in the process.
+While enrolled in High School, concurrently earning college credit while working towards their high school graduation, students can potentially earn their Associate Degree in the process.
 More information from OSPI >>

 Advanced Placement at North Thurston High School

-Each course has an AP exam which is given worldwide yearly in May.
-Exams are graded on a 1 to 5 point scale, with many colleges and universities granting college credit for scores in the 3 to 5 range.
-(It is important to note that the universities vary in what score they will accept, and which exams they will grant credit for.
+Each course has an AP exam, which is given yearly in May.
+Exams are graded on a 1- to 5-point scale, with many colleges and universities granting college credit for scores in the 3 to 5 range.
+Note: Schools vary in what score they will accept, and which exams they will grant credit for.

 Learn more about the AP Program at the College Board website and talk to your school counselor.

-College credit earned in high school gives students a jump start to a college education.
-Formally called “Tech Prep”, students completing approved technical classes while in high school can earn both high school and college credit simultaneously.
+Formerly called Tech Prep, students completing approved technical classes while in high school can earn both high school and college credit simultaneously.
 In order to receive college credit, students must meet specific criteria for each course.
-The grading criterion requires a minimum of a “B” grade (3.0) or better each semester in their approved technical classes.
-Upon achievement of all criteria, instructors will assist students in registering for credit through the SERS Registration System.
-Students will receive a college transcript from the community college during the summer.How to Register
+A 3.0 grade (B) or better each semester in the class is required.
+Once a class is completed successfully, instructors will assist students in registering for credit through the SERS Registration System.
+Students will receive a college transcript from the community college during the summer.

-- Enroll in an approved CTE course.
+- Enroll for an approved CTE course.

-- Earn a “B” or better and demonstrate any required skills.
+- Earn a B or better and demonstrate any required skills.

 - Once you have completed all components, your instructor will notify the college to transcript your credit.

-- Submit your “official” college transcript to the post secondary school you will attend upon graduation from high school but be sure to follow transcript request procedures from the college where you earned dual credit.
+- Submit your official college transcript to the post secondary school you will attend upon graduation from high school, but be sure to follow transcript request procedures from the college where you earned dual credit.